aksommerville/egg2/README.md

 - - [x] Stereo
 - - [x] Post
 - [ ] Update editor.
+- - [ ] New serial format.
 - [ ] Define some instruments.
 - [ ] Test perceptually.
 - - Pay close attention to FM.
 I hacked it fast and loose for web, probably got it all wrong.
+- - Add some editor tooling to print a song both native and web, and play them back with an easy toggle.
 - [ ] Confirm we can get decent whoosh, click, and snap sounds without subtractive voices.
 I'm not sure we can.
 - [ ] `eggdev_convert_audio.c:eggdev_wav_from_eau`: Arbitrary params from user for conversion? (rate,chanc,method) in this case.
 - [ ] Sounds require an explicit terminal delay.
 Have editor create this automagically from the events.